 If You Are Arrested for DUI

 A DUI arrest can be a frightening experience.
 Remember, however, that you have the right to an attorney - and this is a great time to exercise that right.
-At Miles Patterson Hansford Tallant, LLC we understand that DUI charges put your freedom and your future at risk.
+At Miles Patterson Hansford Tallant, LLC our Atlanta DUI attorneys understand that DUI charges put your freedom and your future at risk.
 We will challenge the case against you line by line, utilizing our team’s practiced skill, our experience, and if necessary, expert analysis to get to the facts of your situation.

 Once you're arrested and charged with a DUI, it's vital that you consult us as soon as possible.
 The sooner we're able to come to your aid, the better your chances are of avoiding Georgia's strict DUI penalties.